edemko/zedo-shim/README.md

 The (so far untested) idea is to include this repository as a git submodule.
 Then, the user/contributor need only update the submodule and put `zedo-shim/bin` on their path.
-Then the uild system will work (though sub-optimally).
+Then the build system will work (though sub-optimally).

 ## Random Notes